Architecture of Sweden: Revivalism

 In the second half of the 19th century the industrialisation of Sweden began.
-The population of the cities trebled in the space of a few decades.
+The population of the cities tripled in the space of a few decades.
 This rapid urbanisation lead to prolific construction activity: tenement houses and public buildings such as schools, hospitals, prisons, hotels, banks, market halls, theatres and churches were built.
 An eclectic historicism distinguishes many of the buildings.
 The German Friedrich August Stüler received the prestigious commission for building the National Museum of Fine Arts, which he designed in Renaissance Revival style.
 Fredrik Wilhelm Scholander's Stockholm Synagogue is inspired by Assyrian architecture.
 His pupil Helgo Zettervall, followed in his footsteps with the comprehensive renovations to the cathedrals of Uppsala, Skara and Linköping, which express his interpretation of the Gothic style.
 Johan Fredrik Åbom, the most prolific Swedish architect of his age, designed numerous churches and a series of Burgher houses in Neo-Renaissance style.
 The Berns Salonger with its restaurant and stages is also a notable expression of the new civic pride, as immortalised in August Strindberg's novel The Red Room.

 National Romantic style and Jugendstil

 At the end of the 19th century and the beginning of the 20th century a new generation of architects emerged who turned away from historicism and classicism.
 On the one hand they absorbed influences from abroad, e.g. the Jugendstil execution of the Royal Dramatic Theatre in Stockholm, on the other hand they looked for precedents in Swedish cultural history and Swedish building traditions.
 From this search they developed the National Romantic Style, which took the cultural and building precedents and merged them with ideas from the English Arts and Crafts Movement to create a very distinct Swedish architecture often in brick and wood.
 Carl Westman's Swedish General Medical Association building in Stockholm was one of the first buildings built in the style, with the Röhss Museum in Gothenburg and Stockholm Court House providing two further examples.
 The crowning achievement of the National Romantic Style is the Stockholm City Hall, designed by Ragnar Östberg and built between 1903 and 1923.

-Gustaf Wickman dedicated himself to a task of a different nature, he built the entire city of Kiruna within three decades in an uninhabited wilderness.
+Gustaf Wickman dedicated himself to a task of a different nature when he built the entire city of Kiruna within three decades in an uninhabited wilderness.
 Although the city of Kiruna caused many problems for the indigenous Sami people, disrupting reindeer herding routes and polluting the area.
 After a rich source of iron ore was found and a railway line built, Wickman was charged with the design of the city.
 Within a few years, he had completed the design and construction of the directors and engineers villas, the worker's housing, offices, schools, a hospital, a fire station, the post office and bank, and a swimming pool.
 Amongst his best work is the Kiruna Church designed in the National Romantic style.
 Its timber construction demonstrates and connects the influences of Norwegian Stave churches and American architectural traditions.